KyleMcMaster/payroll-processor/README.md

 The locally stored data can be viewed using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

+This project also uses the [Azure Cosmos Db Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) which can be downloaded at [https://aka.ms/cosmosdb-emulator](https://aka.ms/cosmosdb-emulator)

 ### Initialization / Seeding

 #### Create Tables / Queues